Overv/VulkanTutorial/10_Multisampling.md

         vkDestroyImageView(device, colorImageViews[i], nullptr);
         vkDestroyImage(device, colorImages[i], nullptr);
         vkFreeMemory(device, colorImagesMemory[i], nullptr);
-        vkDestroyImageView(device, depthMsaaImagesView[i], nullptr);
-        vkDestroyImage(device, depthMsaaImages[i], nullptr);
-        vkFreeMemory(device, depthMsaaImagesMemory[i], nullptr);
         ...
     }
     ...
 }
 ```

-We made it past the initial MSAA configuration, now we need to start using these new resources in our graphics pipeline, framebuffer, render pass and and see the results!
+We made it past the initial MSAA setup, now we need to start using these new resources in our graphics pipeline, framebuffer, render pass and see the results!

 ## Adding new attachments